- Personal Development and Professional Learning for Teachers – Introduction

 - finally put the new insight about one’s strength areas into practise.

 The idea of best-self development belongs to the branch of positive psychology.
-If you’d like to dig deeper you may do so in this article of an online library.
+If you aren’t sure if that’s enough to grow you may want to explore another resource.
 There’s an abstract published regarding research on the impact of what they call “strength intervention”.

 It’s found to be an effective tool to empower employers and so move the organization or company forward, as well.
 However, it’s not the only direction for personal development.
 Some people like to turn to improve as person with the execution of high ethical standards as found in the 10 commandments in the Old Testament.
 To learn more on why to take them into consideration, at all check this paragraph here.